-Don Shula became the NFL's career leader in regular-season wins as a head coach when his Dolphins defeated the Lions on Christmas Day in 1994
+Don Shula became the NFL's career leader in regular-season wins on Christmas Day 1994

-Christmas may be a holiday, but the sports world doesn’t take Dec.
+Christmas may be a holiday, but the sports world doesn't take Dec.
 25 off.
-This year’s offerings include an NFL double-header, (Pittsburgh vs. Houston, Oakland vs. Philadelphia) while the NBA will go five games deep, including a NBA Finals rematch between Golden State and Cleveland.
+This year's offerings include five NBA games, a bowl game, and a matchup between the Minnesota Vikings and New Orleans Saints.

 10. 2016: Pittsburgh Clinches AFC North with Last-Second TD

 The NFL played its first Christmas Day games since 2011 and the Pittsburgh/Baltimore matchup was one for the ages.
 Trailing 17-10 heading into the fourth quarter, the Steelers scored three touchdowns in the final period.
 The last was a dramatic four-yard touchdown pass to Antonio Brown with nine seconds left in the game.
 The winning effort not only clinched the AFC North for Pittsburgh, but it also made Brown the only player since Marvin Harrison to have four straight 100-reception seasons (Brown made it five in a row in 2017.).